 This is one that really moves mountains.
 A lever that lifts the world.

-We are capable of transcending the current paradigm and developing new ways of learning, thinking, doing and being.
+We are capable of transcending the current paradigm and developing new ways of learning, thinking, doing, relating and being.
 We can choose to define what we truly value and measure that.
 Instead of it being the other way around.
-We can reconnect with ourselves and nature, realise that we are part of it, not separate from it.
+We can reconnect with ourselves, each other and nature, realise that we are part of it, not separate from it.
 This, on the surface, seems like an incompatible belief set coming from the western enlightenment ideas that have shaped our current paradigm.
 Ones that inspired us to do great things.
 Inventing technologies and systems that have improved billions of people’s lives.
 Escaping a state of nature Hobbes referred to as “solitary, poor, nasty, brutish and short”.
 And on the flip-side, these paradigms wrought havoc and left a trail of destruction future generations will have to cleanup.